Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 Just a guess.

-If you were making 'asses' to help builders lift heavy loads in space-constricted urban streets, you're probably not going to sell big globe-shaped balloons.
-Or zeppelins.
+If you were making 'asses' to help builders lift heavy loads up the sides of buildings, you're probably not going to sell them zeppelins or big globe balloons.

 Take another look at the Parish air-show image above.
 At the back of the show hall.